Nutty

 Our thoughts

-We like Chip.
+We really like Chip.
 We’re on a mission ourselves here at Nuts About Money to help people learn about money and savings, so anyone else doing it too is great!

 It’s a solid app that helps you save without even thinking about it.
 Perfect for those of us struggling to save money, but it goes one step further and helps you invest that money with a view to growing it over time.